rvratner/carw/wp-content/plugins/social-pug/readme.txt

 == Changelog ==
+= 1.3.6 =
+* Misc: Added support for Twitter summary card with large image

+= 1.3.5 =
+* New: Added option to set a custom value for the mobile device screen width in order to display or hide the social media share buttons
+* Misc: Updated the social media icon font

+= 1.3.4 =
+* New: Added Facebook App Secret field in the settings page in order to unlock Facebook's default limitations when trying to grab the share counts for a post

+= 1.3.3 =
+* New: Added Facebook App ID field in the settings page in order for posts to pass Facebook's App ID validation

+= 1.3.2 =
+* Fixed: Performed a security audit and fixed security issues

 = 1.3.1 =
 * Fixed: Fatal error on some websites.

 = 1.3.0 =
-* New: Social share counts are pulled asynchronous for each post after the post loads
+* New: Social media share count values are pulled asynchronous for each post after the post loads
-* Misc: Refactored social share system
+* Misc: Refactored social media share system

 = 1.2.6 =
 * Fixed: XSS vulnerability in plugin settings pages